-How Do I Clean a Bedside Commode?
+How Do I Clean a Toilet Commode Chair?

 Most commodes are easily cleaned, and the bucket should be emptied as soon as possible to eliminate odors.
-You should clean the container with a toilet brush, disinfectant and water.
+You should clean the container with a toilet brush, disinfectant, and water.
 The body of the commode should be wiped with disinfectant.